Hint: It’s okay to say no.

 The next time your tot throws a tantrum?
-Instead of bending to his (very loud) demands, simply say, "I'm sorry, but that's not how we get what we want.
-If you want something, you need to ask nicely."
+Instead of bending to his (very loud) demands, simply say, "I'm sorry, but that's not how you get what you want.
+If you want something, I'd like to see you ask calmly."
 Ignore the remainder of the fit and it will cease quickly.

 It may be easier to give in to a tantrum to end bad behavior in that moment, but research shows that focusing on long-term behavioral outcomes should take precedent.